-If a disability prevents you from gripping the toilet paper or reaching down to wipe yourself, it’s understandable that you’ll be anxiously seeking solutions to help regain these abilities.
-The good news is there are a number of great equipment options available today that can help make this task easier.
+If a disability prevents you from gripping the toilet paper or from reaching down to wipe yourself, the good news is there are a number of great equipment options available today that can help to make this task easier.

 6 Helpful Toilet Hygiene Aids